Medline ® Abstract for Reference 25

 of 'Retinal vein occlusion: Treatment'

-Intravitreal steroids versus observation for macular edema secondary to central retinal vein occlusion.
+Objective: To investigate whether bevacizumab is noninferior to aflibercept for the treatment of macular edema secondary to central retinal or hemiretinal vein occlusion.